Konica Minolta Partners with Graphic Whizard to Offer Comprehensive Portfolio of Quality Finishing Equipment

-Ramsey, NJ, Sept.
-12, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today proudly announced a strategic North American partnership with Graphic Whizard Inc. and Graphic Whizard USA Inc. (Graphic Whizard).
+Mississauga, ON, Sept.
+12, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today proudly announced a strategic North American partnership with Graphic Whizard Inc. and Graphic Whizard USA Inc. (Graphic Whizard).

 Konica Minolta began to offer Graphic Whizard’s finishing equipment in Canada several years ago through a third party relationship.
 As demand for innovative finishing options continued to grow, the relationship naturally evolved into a North American direct agreement.